MicrosoftDocs/memdocs/memdocs/intune/user-help/use-microsoft-tunnel-android.md

 1. Open Microsoft Tunnel.
 3. Sign in with your work account if prompted.
-3. On the **Connect** screen, flip the **Status** to connect or disconnect from the VPN.
+3. On the **Connect** screen, turn the **Status** toggle on or off to connect or disconnect from the VPN.

 Your organization might require you to stay connected to Tunnel.
 This is known as an *always-on* connection.
-If this is the case, the status switch will appear inactive, and you won't be able to disconnect from the VPN as long as you're connected to the internet.
+If this is the case, the Status toggle will appear inactive, and you won't be able to disconnect from the VPN as long as you're connected to the internet.

-If the switch is stuck in the off position, select **Help** > **Send logs** and report the problem to your IT support person.
+If the toggle is stuck in the off position, select **Help** > **Send logs** and report the problem to your IT support person.
 For more details, see the [Send logs](use-microsoft-tunnel-android.md#send-logs) section in this article.

 ## Connection details